HOW TO SUCCEED IN YOUR CLASSES?,

 HISTORY 102 - UNITED STATES Since 1865 - Section 8573

 HISTORY 106 - WORLD CIVILIZATION Thru 1648 - Section 8585

 HISTORY 154 - AFRICAN AMERICA Before 1900 - Sections 8603 and 9107

 SOCIAL SCIENCES 154 - MOVIES WITH A MESSAGE - Section 6924

 A NOTE ON READING: Your performance relating to weekly reading is directly linked to your success with course assignments.
 If you do not read the course material you will not succeed on the writing, testing, or discussion/participation levels.

-B –Remember: you also have access to many Student Support Services, such as the Tutorial Center.
+Remember: you also have access to many Student Support Services, such as the Tutorial Center and the Umoja Village.
 The Library & Learning Center has resources that can make or break an assignment.
 The Writing Center is open, as is the Office Administration Center -- all of these counts towards helping with your success.